-[h_channel, h_build $ler] = get_channels$ (check_parfiles, overlap, algorithm, init_builder) Calling object Single object Description Generate the channel coefficients.
-This method execut tes all necessary functions to generate the channel coefficients.
-These are: 1.
-Interpolation tions.
-The m wavelength fo (dual-mobilit provided. of the tracks to match the sample density.
-This avoids unnecessary computa- inimum sample density (qd_layout.simpar.sample_density) is 1 sample per half- or static transmitters and 2 samples per half-wavelength for mobile transmitters by).
+[h_channel, h_bu $[ilder] = get_channel$ s (check_parfiles, overlap, algorithm, init_builder) Calling object Single object Single object Description Generate the chan Generate the channel coefficients.
+This method execu This method executes all necessary functions to generate the channel coefficients.
+These are: tions.
+The wavelength 1.
+Interpolation of the tracks to match the sample density.
+This avoids unnecessary computa- tions.
+The minimum sample density (qd_layout.simpar.sample_density) is 1 sample per half- wavelength for static transmitters and 2 samples per half-wavelength for mobile transmitters (dual-mobility).
 The default value is 2.5.
-The interpolation is only done if a sample rate is 2.
-Generation of channel builder objects and assigning track segments to builders.
+The interpolation is only done if a sample rate is provided.
+2. Generation of channel builder objects and assigning track segments to builders.
 3. Generation of large and small-scale-fading parameters, including spatial consistency.
-4. Splitting of builder object for multi-frequency simulations (only when multiple carrier frequencie are given in (qd_layout.simpar.center_frequency).
+1 0 builder object for multi-frequency simulations (only when multiple carrier frequencies (qd_layout.simpar.center_frequency).
 5. Generation of drifting channel coefficients for each track-segment.
-6. Merging of cl hannel segments, including modeling the birth and death of scattering clusters.
-7. Interpolation of channel coefficients to match the sample rate (only if sample rate is provided) 8.
-Formatting of output channel objects to an object array with dimensions: [Rx, Tx, Freq.]
-If qd_layout.simpa prompt. r.show_progress_bars is set to 1, a progress report is provided on the command Input check_parfiles check_parfiles = $0 / 1$ (default: 1) Disables (0) or enables (1) the parsing of shortnames and the validity-check for the config-files.
+6. Merging of 6.
+Merging of channel segments, including modeling the birth and death of scattering clusters.
+7. Interpolatio 7.
+Interpolation of channel coefficients to match the sample rate (only if sample rate is provided).
+8. Formatting 8.
+Formatting of output channel objects to an object array with dimensions: [Rx , Tx , Freq.]
+If qd_layout.simp prompt.
+If qd_layout.simpar.show_progress_bars is set to 1, a progress report is provided on the comman prompt.
+Input check_parfiles check_parfiles = $0 / 1$ (default: 1) Disables (0) or enables (1) the parsing of shortnames and the validity-check for the config-files.
 This is useful, if you know that the parameters in the files are valid.
-In this case, this saves execution time.

-overlap The length of the overlapping part relative to the segment length (segments are specified in qd_layout.rx_track.
+In this case, this saves execution time. overlap The length of the overlapping part relative to the segment length (segments are specified in qd_layout.rx_track.
 It can have values in between 0 (no overlap) and 1 (ramp along the entire segment). algorithm Selects the interpolation algorithm for the tracks and channel coefficients.
-Optional are • linear - Linear interpolation (default) • cubic - Shape preserving piecewise cubic interpolation Interpolation of the transceiver orientations and channel phases are always done using the SLERP algorithm (spherical linear interpolation).
+Optional are linear - Linear interpolation (default)cubic - Shape preserving piecewise cubic interpolation Interpolation of the transceiver orientations and channel phases are always done using the SLERP algorithm (spherical linear interpolation).
 Spherical cubic inter- polation is currently not supported. init_builder If set to true, the channel builders are initialized but no channels are generated.
-Output h_channel A vector 'qd_channel' objects. h_builder A vector of 'ad_builder' objects.
+Output h_channel h_builder A vector 'qd_channel' objects.
+A vector of 'qd_builder' objects.